 General Partner at Viola Ventures

 Daniel Cohen is a General Partner at Viola Ventures.
-He has been at the fund since 2013 and his investment interests include Consumer Internet, e-Commerce and Digital Media.
+He has been at the fund since 2013 and his investment lie in everything B2C, including Consumer Internet, e-Commerce, DTC, Games and Digital Media.

 Daniel joined Viola Ventures after 11 years at Gemini Israel Ventures.
-At Gemini he invested in various companies including Adap.tv (acquired by AOL for $450M), Outbrain, Watchdox (acquired by Blackberry for ~$100M), Minute Media and Eyeview.
+At Gemini he invested in various companies including Adap.tv (acquired by AOL for $450M), Outbrain, Watchdox (acquired by Blackberry for ~$100M), and Minute Media.

 Daniel began his career as a developer and product manager in a few Israeli high-tech companies, including Commtouch and Scitex.
 He has a BA in computer science and psychology from Tel-Aviv University and an MBA from INSEAD.